 #2 Frozen phase

-In the next stage, your shoulder will suffer with more stiffness.
+In the next stage, your shoulder will suffer more stiffness.
 This transition from phase 1 to 2 can be painful.
 Here your ability to move your shoulder will be limited.
 The phase can last for 4 to 12 months and can be very difficult to tackle.

 Upon reaching this phase, you can consider Physiotherapy treatment for frozen shoulder to find relief.
 It can help to improve your range of motion and reduce stiffness.
 It is recommended to use heat or ice throughout the frozen stage to relieve muscle pain before you begin your exercise program.